Expressive Pastels in the Yorkshire Dales

 All of our bars are stocked with locally sourced drinks so you can really soak up your surroundings.

-You can check in to your room from 2.30pm onwards.
-Please join us for afternoon tea at 4pm.
-All guests are invited – we’ll introduce your leader and welcome you to your holiday.
-Before dinner your leader will give you an informal introduction to the holiday programme, outlining the exciting expressive art holiday ahead.
+You can check in to your room from 2.30pm onwards (premium rooms from 1pm).
+Please join us for afternoon tea.
+All guests are invited – we’ll introduce your leader and welcome you to your holiday, outlining this exciting expressive art holiday ahead.

 Sometimes things happen beyond our control – the weather, traffic jams or changes at the places we visit.
 If we need to adjust your holiday programme, for whatever reason, your leader will help smooth the way.